 We support two kinds of alerts: Event Alerts, which are generated when an event happens in your account, and Threshold Alerts, which are generated when a metric exceeds a designated threshold.

 Event Alerts are based on events that happen in your account.
 To help ensure that you only receive events of high importance, we provide filters.
 These filters are by:

 - Type, that tells what the event is all about; e.g., “High Swap Activity”, “Disk Device Full”, etc. Event type is available as a filter in the Events Dashboard; check here for more information and a partial list of types.

 - Host name, refer to the Inventory Page for a list of possible host names.

 - Host tags, used to define groups of hosts.
 (See also how to filter by tag in the UI.)

 The default settings will match on any event in your environment.
 If you find that these settings generate too many alerts, try applying filters.
 Filters are combined with an AND clause.
 For example:

 if the host is “any” AND the category is “Host stopped sending data”

-would filter out all but “Host stopped sending data” events that are “critical” from any host in your environment.
+would filter out all but “Host stopped sending data” events from any host in your environment.